thedevfiles/thedevfiles/src/posts/2014-09-04-building-a-simple-contact-form-in-php-part-4.md

 ---
+layout: blog.njk
 slug: building-a-simple-contact-form-in-php-part-4
-path: "/2014/09/building-a-simple-contact-form-in-php-part-4"
 title: Building a simple contact form in PHP - Part 4
-date: 2014-09-04 00:00:00
+date: 2014-09-04
-year: 2014
-month: 09
 published: true
 comments: true
 sharing: true
-image: "../assets/images/featured/contact-form-recaptcha.png"
+image: "assets/images/featured/contact-form-recaptcha.png"
 image_width: 452
 image_height: 554
-description: Adding a reCAPTCHA field to a php contact form
+excerpt: Adding a reCAPTCHA field to a php contact form
 first: /2014/09/building-a-simple-contact-form-in-php-part-1/
 last: /2014/09/building-a-simple-contact-form-in-php-part-5/
 prev: /2014/09/building-a-simple-contact-form-in-php-part-3/
 next: /2014/09/building-a-simple-contact-form-in-php-part-5/
-categories: [Tutorial]
-tags: [php, mail]
+categories: [php, mail]
 ---

-In of [part 3](/2014/09/building-a-simple-contact-form-in-php-part-3/) of [Building a simple contact form in PHP](/2014/09/building-a-simple-contact-form-in-php-part-1/) we added client-side validation to our form.
+In [part 3](/2014/09/building-a-simple-contact-form-in-php-part-3/) of [Building a simple contact form in PHP](/2014/09/building-a-simple-contact-form-in-php-part-1/) we added client-side validation to our form.

 In this part we are going to add a [CAPTCHA](http://en.wikipedia.org/wiki/Captcha) field to the form in order to reduce spam.